More About the HEI

 - Tools for outreach to LGBT community members

 Participation in the HEI requires a login.
-If your organization does not already have one, you can register to receive a login, which will enable you to view the HEI with no obligation.
+If your organization does not already have a login, you can register to receive one, which will enable you to view the HEI with no obligation.
 The HEI, including the extensive training offered to participating organizations, is offered free of charge, as an educational program of the HRC Foundation.

 The HEI is designed to be highly accessible and easy to use.
 The first section, the Core Four Leader Criteria, asks participants to show that they meet foundational criteria incorporating CMS and Joint Commission requirements, and also offers the opportunity for free expert training.
 The second section, the Additional Best Practices Checklist, allows organizations to see a broad range of policies and practices for LGBT patient-centered care, to assess their own policies and practices and to identify any gaps.
 The Checklist generates a custom analysis your organization can use for benchmarking, needs assessment and strategic planning.

 Help text and other resources are plentiful within the HEI, and HEI staff are always available to assist.
 The HEI can be completed by any number of people within an organization--the HEI login can be shared—but each organization is asked to designate an “official submitter” to review and submit the HEI.

 HEI staff review HEI submissions on a rolling basis, contacting participating organizations with any questions before providing all participants with a custom analysis of their responses.
 This analysis highlights their responses to the Core Four criteria, which determine HEI Leader status, and includes a wealth of information for strategic planning vis-à-vis LGBT care.